jonkkins/jonkkins/DEV-NOTES.md

             treat the script as bash.
 Without header, we'll treat the script as a regular bash file, just like how jenkins do it.
     - [ ] Trigger another local job, parametized
-- [ ] Simple SLAVE client
-  - [ ] Slave should be able to connect to master
-  - [ ] Slave should be able to receive files from master
-  - [ ] Slave should be able to execute commands, issued by master

 ### Slack channel